The purpose of this site is to function as an

 Speed Speed

-provides a measure of security to the entry team.
-Speed allows the
+provides a measure of security to the entry team and allows the

-operators to use the first few vital seconds provided by surprise to their
+operators to use the first few vital seconds of surprise to their

 maximum advantage.
-Speed is moving only as fast as you can shoot.
+Speed is moving only as fast as you can shoot accurately. .

 Violence of